QuakeMigrate/QuakeMigrate/README.md

 We hope to have a publication coming out soon:

-Winder, T., Bacon, C.A., Smith, J.D., Bacon, C.A., Hudson, T.S., Drew, J., and White, R.S.
+Winder, T., Bacon, C.A., Smith, J.D., Hudson, T.S., Drew, J., and White, R.S.
 QuakeMigrate: a Python Package for Automatic Earthquake Detection and Location Using Waveform Migration and Stacking. (to be submitted to Seismological Research Letters).

 Contact
 -------